 Can usually be excised in phrases such as development process.

 The use of “profits” should be reserved for discussion of performance of the various units within a company (investment banking, trading, etc.).

 Hyphenated for both noun and adjective.

-When a difficult personal or place name appears on the file for the first time, radio and television subscribers by giving a guide to pronunciation.
-Assume familiarity with the principles guiding pronunciation of European languages like English, French, German, Italian and Spanish and need not provide guides to pronunciation of most names phonetically transcribed from another script, e.g. Arabic or Japanese.
-Give guidance in brackets after the name, hyphenating the syllables and capitalising the syllable stressed, e.g. General Michel Aoun (pronounced OW-oon), a rail strike in Bydgoszcz (pronounced BID-gosh).
+When a difficult personal or place name appears on the file for the first time, insert a guide to pronunciation.
+Assume familiarity with the principles guiding pronunciation of European languages like English, French, German, Italian and Spanish and do not provide guides to pronunciation of most names phonetically transcribed from another script, e.g., Arabic or Japanese.
+Give guidance in parentheses after the name, hyphenating the syllables and capitalizing the syllable stressed, e.g., General Michel Aoun (pronounced OW-oon), a rail strike in Bydgoszcz (pronounced BID-gosh).

-If proper names are in English use the style and spelling as it appears on the organisation’s own nameplate and business cards, e.g. Centers for Disease Control and Prevention, Scottish Labour Party, U.S. Department of Defense.
-If proper names are translated into English use the spelling convention of that region.
+If proper names are in English, use the style and spelling as it appears on the organisation’s nameplate and business cards, e.g., Centers for Disease Control and Prevention, Scottish Labour Party, U.S. Department of Defense.
+If proper names are translated into English, use the spelling convention of that region.

 Best excised.
 If you are using or describing a proverb then there is no need to say so.